JiahaoYao/awesome-ray/README.md

 - [AutoGluon](https://github.com/awslabs/autogluon) AutoML for Image, Text, and Tabular Data
 - [Aws-samples](https://github.com/aws-samples/aws-samples-for-ray) Ray on Amazon SageMaker/EC2/EKS/EMR
 - [KubeRay](https://github.com/ray-project/kuberay) A toolkit to run Ray applications on Kubernetes
+- [ray-educational-materials](https://github.com/ray-project/ray-educational-materials) This is suite of the hands-on training materials that shows how to scale CV, NLP, time-series forecasting workloads with Ray.

+Topics
+deep.

 <a name="videos" />